-In April 2021, a power producer gave notice to the Balancing Pool of a formal arbitration proceeding in regards to the historical line loss proceeding.
+In April 2021, a power producer gave notice to the Balancing Pool of a formal arbitration proceeding regarding the historical line loss proceeding.
 The power producer is seeking \$56.6 million from the Balancing Pool for historical line loss amounts invoiced by the AESO to the power producer.
 The Balancing Pool considers the matter to be without merit.
+The arbitration concluded in December 2022.
+On April 11, 2023, the arbitration panel released its decision in favour of the Balancing Pool.